CRISPRlab/CRISPRclassify/README.md

 Alternatively, you can download the package to your local machine, and install from there.
 1. Download the **.zip** from GitHub.

 2. Extract the .zip file to a folder, for example, on your Desktop.
+The folder will be named CRISPRclassify-master.

 3. Install the package via command line:

   `cd ~/Desktop`

-  `R CMD INSTALL CRISPRclassify`
+  `R CMD INSTALL CRISPRclassify-master`

 4. Open the RStudio console, or an R session on the command line by typing 'R'.

 5. Load the CRISPRclassify package and launch the app:

   `library(CRISPRclassify)`

   `CRISPRclassify::launchApp()`

 <br/>